wpmetabox/docsv2/docs/extensions/mb-custom-table.md

 		],
 		'menu_icon' => 'dashicons-money-alt',
 	] );
-}
+} );
 ```

 Parameter | Description
 ---|---
 `table`|Custom table for the model.
 Required.
 `labels`|An array of labels for this model.
 Required.
-See below for list of labels.
+See below for the list of labels.
 `show_in_menu`|Where to show the menu in the admin menu.
 Optional.
 Default `true`.
-`menu_position`|The position in the menu order the model should appear.
+`menu_position`|The position in the menu where the model should appear.
 Optional.
 Default `null` (at the bottom).
-`menu_icon`|The url to the icon to be used for this menu.
+`menu_icon`|The URL to the icon to be used for this menu.
 Pass a base64-encoded SVG using a data URI, which will be colored to match the color scheme -- this should begin with 'data:image/svg+xml;base64,'.
 Pass the name of a Dashicons helper class to use a font icon, e.g. 'dashicons-chart-pie'.
 Pass 'none' to leave div.wp-menu-image empty so an icon can be added via CSS.
 Defaults to use the posts icon.
-`parent`|Menu parent, if you want to show model as a sub-menu.
+`parent`|Menu parent, if you want to show the model as a sub-menu.
 Optional.
 `capability`|The capability to access the menu and create/edit/delete models.
 Default `edit_posts`.

 List of labels: